 Education 332.
 Play, Movement, and Health.

-Considers current research reflecting the latest developments in health, safety, nutrition and the role of play in learning.
-Emphasis on the responsibilities of a caregiver who works with children in the developmental stages of imagination.
+Considers research on health, nutrition, and the role of play in child development.
+Emphasis on the importance of play in helping children develop the skills of self-regulation.

 Education 333.
 Seminar on Art and Creative Expression.